 On occasion the Office of Financial Aid will assist students in seeking employment, but it is the responsibility of the student to find a job.
-Students may request work-study consideration when submitting the DBU financial aid application and the FAFSA.
+Students may contact the Office of Financial Aid for information on their eligibility to receive work-study funds.

 - Students who participate in this program work an average of 15 hours per week.

 - General wage policies are established by the University within the guidelines established by the U.S. Department of Labor and U.S. Department of Education.

 - Work-study students are NOT eligible for fringe benefits such as holiday, vacation, or sick pay.

 - Each office that employs work-study students provides job descriptions.

 Other Student EmploymentDBU provides employment services to students through the Career Services Office located on the first floor of the Dean Learning Center.